ligolang/jsligo-training-dapp-shifumi/v2/README.md

 Of course a player cannot reveal its choice since the other one did not play.
 When each player has revealedwe can can conclude.

+We start from the solution designed for the simple approach i.e. v1.
+First we review the initial sequence diagrams.

 ## Nominal sequence diagram

 ```mermaid